Apoxy

 FieldTypeDescription

-TimestamptimestampEvent timestamp (DateTime64).
+TimestamptimestampEvent timestamp with nanosecond precision.

 BodystringLog message body.